exonum/exonum-doc/src/get-started/light-client.md

 })
 ```

-We also obtain a proof for the state hash aggregator and check presence of the
+We also obtain a proof for the state hash aggregator and check the presence of
-wallets table root hash therein:
+the wallets table root hash therein:

 ```javascript
 const tableProof = new Exonum.MapProof(data.wallet_proof.to_table, Exonum.Hash, Exonum.Hash)